Three Dead In Scottish Train Crash - UrduPoint

 "Very sadly despite the best efforts of paramedics, we can confirm that three people have been pronounced dead at the scene," British Transport Police said in a statement.

-"The emergency services are currently on site and a major incident has been declared," Sturgeon told the Scottish parliament.
+The driver is believed to be one of the fatalities, according to police, with six other people hospitalised, although none of their injuries are thought to be serious.

-"I am afraid to say that there are early reports of serious injuries," she added, after earlier noting on Twitter it was an "extremely serious incident".
+The Rail, Maritime and Transport (RMT) union also told the domestic Press Association agency that the train conductor was another victim.

-The driver is believed to be one of the fatalities, according to police, with six other people hospitalised, although none of their injuries are though to be serious.
+Scotland's First Minister Nicola Sturgeon initially told the Scottish Parliament that there were "early reports of serious injuries" after noting on Twitter the crash was "an extremely serious incident."
+Sturgeon said it occurred in an area where it was difficult for emergency services to access.

 Some 30 emergency vehicles were attending the scene of the derailment which happened at 9:40am (08:40 GMT).